dhh1128/intent/docs/spec/README.md

 #### Standalone features

-The sanitization of embeddable mode allows the same tags and HTML attributes as [HTMLSanitizer's default posture](https://github.com/mganss/HtmlSanitizer#tags-allowed-by-default).
-Any HTML constructs beyond this will either be sanitized or require standalone mode.
+The sanitization of embeddable mode allows the same tags, HTML attributes, and CSS attributes as [HTMLSanitizer's default posture](https://github.com/mganss/HtmlSanitizer#tags-allowed-by-default).
+Note that this is substantially richer than the set allowed in Github Markdown.

+Any HTML constructs beyond this require standalone mode.

 #### Hyperlinks and Anchors